NebulaUI/nebula-css/README.md

     ```
   And will populate the remaining files with the appropriate imports to pull in Nebula CSS fron your `node_modules` directory.

   **Note!
 The paths you see are not directly linking to `node_modules`, this is because IncludePaths required in your build tool to provide the alias.
-IncludePaths to both nebula an normalise are required `./node_modules/nebula-css/`, `./node_modules/normalize-scss/sass/`**
+IncludePaths to both nebula an normalize are required `./node_modules/nebula-css/`, `./node_modules/normalize-scss/sass/`**

 4. Ensure the build tool of your choice is configured to build you Sass files appropriately.

   below you'll find an example using NPM Scripts.
   It uses [node-sass](https://github.com/sass/node-sass) and [autoprefixer](https://github.com/postcss/autoprefixer).
 You can also see how the `--include-path` is set here.
-You can paste this into your `package.json`
+You can paste this into your `package.json` and change the paths to suit those within your project.

   **Note** For this to work you will also have to install: `npm i -D node-sass autoprefixer`
   ```json